-Want to clean your Linux desktop with one click?
-Well, this nifty panel applet will let you do just that.
+Want to tidy your Linux desktop in a single click?
+Well, with the nifty panel applet we’re spotlighting today you can do exactly that!

 Some of us treat the desktop as a sacred space, somewhere to be kept immaculately tidy, and house only the most essential of application and file system icons.

-Some of us see the desktop as a kitchen work top, that is somewhere to temporarily place files, images, videos, links, and other fluff as you work.
+Some see the desktop as a kitchen work top; as a space on which to temporarily place files, images, videos, links, and other fluff as they work.

-Yet others treat the desktop as just another folder and cram/litter/fudge it full of everything.
+Yet others treat the desktop as just another folder and cram, litter and fudge it full of everything and anything they can!

-Now, I’m not a hoarder; I only mean for these items to be temporarily placed on my desktop.
-But I often forget to clean up.
+Now, I’m not a hoarder; I only mean for the items I put on my desktop to be there temporarily.
+But I can admit that I often forget to clean up.

-Eventually my messy desktop gets too cluttered and crowded with files, shortcuts and folders, so I have to clean up.
+Eventually, my messy desktop gets too cluttered and crowded with files, shortcuts and folders, so I have to manually clean up.
 Until recently I did this by selecting every single file on my desktop and moving it in to a new folder called ‘cruft’.

 Which is where Clear Desktop comes in.
 If you’re wondering how to clean up icons on the desktop, be it the Ubuntu Unity desktop, MATE, GNOME or Cinnamon, this indicator will help.

 Clear Desktop is a nifty indicator applet for the Linux desktop that lets you quickly, easily, clean up desktop icons with a single click.